tkonopka/textheat/README.md

 ![Basic textheat example](./lorem_ipsum_2.png)

-The weights (colors) of the `TextHeat` box can be adjusted using an API.
+The weights (colors) can be adjusted using an API.
 The box can also be editable.
-These features are demonstrated in the 'examples' app.
+These features are demonstrated in the 'examples' app [here](https://tkonopka.github.io/textheat/).

 ## Setup